Managing Mild Cognitive Impairment

 Including managing high blood pressure and/or cholesterol and ceasing smoking

-How Souvenaid® could help support memory function
+How Souvenaid® can help support memory function

 Souvenaid® is a medical drink backed by 20 years of evidence-based research.
 It contains a unique combination of nutrients formulated to support the growth of brain connections at levels that are difficult to attain through diet alone.